-Chicago, July 25 .- The Inter-Ocean today says:

-A big convention of policyholders for the purpose of demanding an investigation of the affairs of every life insurance company in the country is the aim of the Iroquois club of Chicago, which has taken the initial step toward starting a national movement.
+Chicago, July 25 .- The Inter-Ocean today says: A big convention of policyholders for the purpose of demanding an investithe purpose of demanding an investi-gation of the affairs of every life insur-ance company in the country is the aim of the Iroquois club of Chicago, which has taken the initial step toward starting a national movement.

-At a meeting of the executive committee of the club, held yesterday, a resolution was adopted empowering the organization to appoint a committee of five members to invite delegates from other clubs to meet and consider the today says:
+At a meeting of the executive com-mittee of the club, held yesterday, a resolution was adopted empowering the organization to appoint A committee of organization to appoint a committee of five members to invite delegates from other clubs to meet and consider the feasibility of the plan.